lwa-project/lsl/doc/source/scripts.rst

   :Options: -h, --help                  Display this help information

+            -m, --metadata              Name of SSMIF file to use for mappings

             -t, --bartlett              Apply a Bartlett window to the data

             -b, --blackman              Apply a Blackman window to the data